ariesmaulana/ariesmaulana.github.io/content/posts/making-raw-sql-easier-to-read.md

 for r in rows:
     print(f"{r.id} - {r.isbn} - {r.title}")
 ```
-Or another version onv psycopg
+Or another version of psycopg

 ### Psycopg3 With Dataclass
 ```python